-In her book, Physical Education for Students with Autism Spectrum Disorders, Michelle Grenier describes the common characteristics of autism and provides games and activities to help with teaching PE to students with autism.
+Teaching PE to students with autism can be a challenge.
+In her book, Physical Education for Students with Autism Spectrum Disorders, Michelle Grenier describes the common characteristics of autism and provides games and activities to help overcome the challenges.

 In England alone, there are an estimated 120,000 school-aged children on the autism spectrum.
 With 73% of them in mainstream schools and given the growing incidence of children being diagnosed with autism, chances are that many physical education (PE) teachers will have children with autism in their classes.
 To meet their needs it’s important that teachers are aware of the characteristics of autism.

 Autism affects the way students understand the world around them.
 This can make communication and social interaction a challenge.
 Some also have difficulty negotiating relationships and the distinction between facial gestures and bodily movements.
 However, it would be a mistake for teachers to assume that students with autism don’t want to engage in social relationships simply because they lack the ability to communicate effectively.

 In addition, movement patterns can also make it difficult for students with autism to acquire psychomotor skills.
 They may engage in repetitive behaviours such as rocking or flapping that can make learning a challenge.
 Often these behaviours are accompanied by internal mental thoughts or ruminations that can make it difficult for children to realise their individual strengths.

 Attention is another area that can challenge teachers in their efforts to engage students with autism.
 Common behaviours include difficulties transitioning to new activities, lack of attention for tasks that do interest the student and over-attention for preferred activities.
 Teachers can help students attend to specific tasks in PE through a variety of methods.
 These include printing figures and symbols on a card or using iPad applications.